roppa/learning-rust/README.md

 ## Definitions

-Rust is a (system language)[https://en.wikipedia.org/wiki/System_programming_language], meaning it can be used for low level stuff such as Operating Systems, hardware and the like.
+Rust is a [system language](https://en.wikipedia.org/wiki/System_programming_language), meaning it can be used for low level stuff such as Operating Systems, hardware and the like.
 That doesn't mean it is limited to those however.

 Why Rust?
-Type safety, concurrency, blazingly fast.Rust has a steep learning curve however.
+Type safety, concurrency, blazingly fast.
+Rust has a steep learning curve however.

 ## Style